sajivapradhan/AEM-training-6.2/docs/create_default_page_template.md

   main.css
   ```

-28. Replace the js references within page-default.html with the following code:
+28. Replace the js references within page-default.html with the following code.
+We will use Sightly's data-sly-call attribute to invoke the JavaScript clientlib.

   Replace